-The Party Wall Etc. Act 1996 is legislation giving Party Wall surveyors the role of trying to avoid or solving certain construction related disputes between neighbours by administering the Act's dispute resolution mechanism.
-Some works near or adjoining your neighbour are notifiable under the Act and require a Notice to be served on them prior to undertaking construction.
+The Party Wall Etc. Act 1996 is legislation giving surveyors the role of working to avoid or solve disputes.
+As such, we do this by administering the Act’s dispute resolution mechanism to produce an Award.
+Some works near or adjoining your neighbour are notifiable under the Act.
+Therefore, these will require a Notice to be served on them prior to starting works.

 What does the Act do?

-The Party Wall etc. Act 1996 came into force on 1 July 1997 and applies throughout England and Wales.
-(The Act does not apply to Scotland or Northern Ireland).
+The Act came into force on 1 July 1997 and applies throughout England and Wales.
+(It does not apply to Scotland or Northern Ireland).

-The Act provides owners of land and buildings with certain rights and obligations to other owners in relation to party walls and other structures near the boundary.
+This piece of legislation provides owners of land and buildings with certain rights and obligations to other owners.
+Moreover, these rights and obligations are in relation to party walls and other structures near the boundary.
 It provides a framework to allow owners to properly exercise these rights and meet its obligations in a structured manner.
-The framework also provides for preventing or resolving disputes which may arise in relation to the notifiable works on or near the boundary or party wall.
+The framework also provides for preventing or resolving disputes.
+These may arise in relation to the notifiable works on or near the boundary or party wall.

 Do I need to serve a Party Wall Notice?

-The Party Wall etc Act 1996 allows owners to undertake 'Notifiable Works' to or near their Party Wall.
-A Building Owner is also obligated to serve Notice on the Adjoining Owner up to two months before commencement of the works to allow the them the chance to 'Consent' or 'Dissent'.
+The Act allows owners to undertake ‘Notifiable Works’ to or near their Party Wall.
+A Building Owner is also obligated to serve Notice on the Adjoining Owner up to two months before commencement of the works to allow the them the chance to ‘Consent’ or ‘Dissent’.

 Below is a non exhaustive list of Notifiable Works that a Building Owner is permitted to do following service of the appropriate Notice:

 Erection of a wall